By Jill Levy

 How do protein and calories in Bone Broth Protein and Collagen Protein compare?

-All three of these products tend to be well-tolerated and supportive of digestive health and healthy skin.
+All three of these products tend to be well-tolerated and supportive of digestive health, healthy joints and healthy skin.
 Hydrolyzed collagen is oftentimes especially easy to digest and recommended for those looking to support gut health.

 Now that you know the major differences between these products, it’s time to talk about which may be better suited for you, collagen or bone broth?